robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 Next, I combined the two approaches -- fine tuning a custom model while addding best-fit context in the prompt.

+This seemed to work at least as well as approach one (context added but no fine tuning).
+But further experimentation and testing would be required to determine if, in my case, fine tuning added extra value.

 It is important to note that fine tuning does not create a new store of information in the model.
-In fine tuning, you feed the model perhaps 100-200 examples, whereas the base model has been trained on hundreds of millions of documents.
-At best, it appears that fine tuning can adjust the model a bit to your domain area's terminology and specific task instructions.
-To get responses aligned closely with your domain content, you will need to include related context in the prompt.
+In fine tuning, you typically feed the model hundreds of examples, whereas the base model has been trained on hundreds of millions of documents.
+At best, it appears that fine tuning can tailor the model to your domain area's terminology and specific task instructions.
+Fine tuning can also work well on very specific classification exercises.
+However, to get responses aligned closely with your domain content in a question-and-answer model, you should continue to inject related context in the prompt.

 ## The ChatGPT Ecosystem
 OpenAI was founded in 2015 by a group that includes Elon Musk, with Microsoft as an investor and key partner.